 - ½ tsp sweet ground cinnamon

-- 60 g dairy free butter I used Flora vegan salted block
+- 60 g butter or butter alternative (I use Flora plant butter) I used Flora vegan salted block

 - 60 g caster sugar

 - 100 g gluten free self raising flour